Configuring Amazon Web Services Cloud

 -

-Select the trail name you want to use or select Create trail to create a new S3 bucket for your CloudTrail logs.
+Select the trail name you want to use or select Create trail to create an S3 bucket for your CloudTrail logs.

 -